chetankush/customer-management-system/README.md

 ## Getting Started

-pull the docker image using this command
+pull the docker image using this command after installing docker on your system

      docker pull chetankushwah/gofr-mysql:hubtest

-download the zip by clicking code button on the upper left side of repository home page and extract the file to use it
+Download the zip by clicking code button on the upper left side of repository home page and extract the file to use it

-run this command -> go run main.go (use it in project root directory terminal on your local machine for development and testing purposes.)
+Run this command -> go run main.go (use it in project root directory terminal on your local machine for development and testing purposes.)

-to run the tests -> go test (use it in project root directory terminal on your local machine for testing purposes.)
+To run the tests -> go test (use it in project root directory terminal on your local machine for testing purposes.)

-to see the coverage -> go test -v --cover (to see the coverage of this project)
+To see the coverage -> go test -v --cover (to see the coverage of this project)